South Sudan

 BACKGROUND:

-For the first time since the country gained independence in 2011, South Sudan is scheduled to hold presidential elections on 22 December 2024.
-Ongoing grave human rights violations and abuses, as well as persistent inter-communal violence, pose significant threats to the electoral process, as populations in various parts of the country face frequent sub-national clashes.
-For several years, senior political and military leaders have manipulated long-standing enmities between rival ethnic communities, enabling national level political dynamics to spark local conflicts.
-In several parts of the country, tensions between the two main political parties, the Sudan People’s Liberation Movement and the SPLM-In Opposition, over access to resources and political appointments have also culminated in violent clashes and triggered serious human rights violations, including widespread sexual violence, particularly against women and girls.
+Grave human rights violations and abuses continue as populations in various parts of the country face frequent inter-communal violence and sub-national clashes.
+Senior political and military leaders have manipulated long-standing enmities between rival ethnic communities, enabling national level political dynamics to spark local conflicts.
+Tensions between the two main political parties, the Sudan People’s Liberation Movement and the SPLM-In Opposition, over access to resources and political appointments have led to violent clashes and serious human rights violations, including widespread sexual violence, particularly against women and girls.

 RECENT DEVELOPMENTS: